Co-dfns/Co-dfns/LIMITATIONS.md

 and immediate benefit and thus will be considered part of the active set of things on which we are working.

+* Dyadic Transpose does not permit duplicate axes
 * Rotate (⌽ or ⊖) works over scalar left arguments only
 * Dyadic Reduce (/ and ⌿) with negative left arguments are not supported
 * Reductions with intermediate types different from the result type will not work